jdee/settings-bundle/README.md

 # Work in progress

 This plugin is currently unfinished and unreleased.
-See #1 for general discussion.
+See [this issue](https://github.com/jdee/settings-bundle/issues/1) for general discussion.

 ## Getting Started